kirill-grouchnikov/aurora/docs/theming/painters/fill.md

 Important thing to note - a fill painter **should not** paint the focus ring or the border; these are painted by separate painters.

-Applications that wish to provide a custom (branding) fill painter may utilize the existing `StandardFillPainter` base class.
-The subclass can override any one of the four base functions that compute fill colors at four vertical locations (see `get*FillColor` functions).
+Applications that wish to provide a custom (branding) fill painter may utilize the existing `FractionBasedFillPainter` base class.
 Most core Aurora fill painters extend this class.

 ### Management API